b-brebion/android-mnist-digits-recognition/README.md

 # AndroidMNISTNumberRecognition
 Android application that recognize MNIST Handwritten Digits.
-This is using a Convolutional Neural Network model made and trained in PyTorch.
+This is using a Convolutional Neural Network (CNN) model I made and trained in PyTorch.

 ## Model
 ```